numero2/contao-proven-expert-ratings/README.md

 About
 --

-Fetches your rating from proven expert and add them to the json ld.
+Fetches your rating from Proven Expert and adds it as a Rich Snippet to Contao's JSON-LD.

 System requirements
 --